-We are not just identifying a personality type.
+We're not just identifying a personality type.

 Personality Profiling reveals the pattern beneath someone's situation.

-This gives you the language to map how they think, decide, and react, so they feel deeply understood and know what to do next.
+This gives you the language to map how they think, decide, and react so they feel deeply understood and know what to do next.

 Personality Profiling vs Typing